NaokiS28/jvs/readme.md

 # jvs
 ### This is still WIP and may not work correctly!
 This is a WIP library for communicating over the JVS protocol in Arduino compatible boards.
 This library supports both Master mode and Node/Device mode.
-It requires one hardware UART to work connected to an RS485 transceiver.
+It requires one hardware UART to work connected to an RS485 transceiver such as the MAX RS485 TTL converter module.

+You will also need to connect the sense pin to pin 1 of USB-A connector.
+This should be pulled to ground with a 10kΩ resistor to GND on the input port.
+A master can only have 1 input port per instance, a device must have 1 ouput port but may optionally have an input port for daisy chaning IO devices.
+The data lines are connected between ports, the sense line must connect to an output for the output port and an input for the input port.

 ## Usage
 To use the library, include it before setup and then declare an instance by passing a UART port and the sense pin input/output.
 On Arduino UNO this will be Serial, but on board with multiple serial ports, you can use Serial2, Serial 3 etc. You cannot use SerialUSB. **Note you can only have one instance at one time**.